slerman12/BrokenWisdoms-V2-in-progress/1-Sam.md

 When the Nazis came to Ukraine, they did not arrive as strangers.
 Long before their boots touched the soil, there were those among the Ukrainians who already shared their hatred for the Jews.
 The Jews of Ukraine—Ashkenazi Jews, like my family—were rounded up, tortured, and murdered in cold blood, their bodies left to rot in piles.
 My grandfather, Yury, was just thirteen when he fled the carnage with his mother, Maná, and his younger sister, Rosá, escaping eastward to the relative safety of Kazakhstan.
 When the war finally ended, they returned to Chernihiv, where they found Yakob, Yury’s father, who had been drafted to fight for Ukraine.
 He had survived the war, and the years of separation of the wife and children from the father were finally at an end.

 By sixteen, Yury had already shed his birth name, "Izya," steeped in the traditions of his Jewish roots, and adopted "Yury"—a name better suited for surviving in a dangerously anti-Semitic world.
 The nickname for "Yury," which he also went by, was "Yura."
 At sixteen, after his documents had been lost in the chaos of war, he made "Yury" his official name.
-His last name, however, remained "Lerman," an old Jewish Ashkenazi surname.
+His last name, however, remained "Lerman," an old German Jewish Ashkenazi surname.

 ## Asya and Yury